PoCInnovation/Workshops/software/08.Express/README.md

 - `cookie`
 - `header`

-To parse data from these different locations, you will need to install middleware used by express:
+To parse data from these different locations, you will need to install [middlewares](https://aws.amazon.com/what-is/middleware/) used by express:
 ```sh
 npm install body-parser cookie-parser @types/cookie-parser
 ```